 Impact on identity and sense of belonging

 For many Pacific survivors, the abuse and neglect they experienced in care had a profound and long-lasting impact on their identity and sense of belonging.
-From various Pacific perspectives, an individual’s identity is deeply rooted in their lineage, kāinga, communities and church.
+From various Pacific perspectives, an individual’s identity is deeply rooted in their lineage, kainga, communities and church.

-The disconnection from kāinga created by placing Pacific children, young people and adults in the care of others was itself a transgression of the vā.
+The disconnection from kainga created by placing Pacific children, young people and adults in the care of others was itself a transgression of the vā.
 The severe impacts of breaching the vā include trauma, shame, disconnection and a denial of the ability to fakatupuolamoui (live vigorously and abundantly).
 Footnote 104 Expert witness Dr Sam Manuela explained that:

 “…in instances where survivors were placed into the care of others, these then became substitutes for family.
 However, the vā that exists between family members does not have the same meaning as the vā between a person and unfamiliar others.”
 Footnote 105

-Time in care often resulted in Pacific survivors being disconnected from their kāinga, communities and cultures, limiting their knowledge of their cultural values and practices and affecting their sense of identity and belonging.
+Time in care often resulted in Pacific survivors being disconnected from their kainga, communities and cultures, limiting their knowledge of their cultural values and practices and affecting their sense of identity and belonging.
 Cook Island survivor Mr UU told the Inquiry:

 “The State disconnected me from my culture and sadly, my culture went further and further away from me as I shifted from home to home and then on to prison.”
 Footnote 106